n-c0d3r/NCPP/README.md

   + Singleton
   + Type info
   + ...
++ RTTI (Runtime-Type Information):
+  + Type flag
-+ RTTI:
+  + Subtype
+  + Reflection (not available on NCPPLite distribution)
     + Easy to use
     + No memory cost on reflected object
     + Metadata supports
     + Fast compilation
     + Highly customizable
-  + Type flag

 ---